Davej66/dfg/README.md

 #### Classes
 ![image](https://user-images.githubusercontent.com/85559896/126050145-7bd10763-c63a-4a29-98b9-f1e76bc64e73.png)

  A header is above three equal sized columns with three rows.
 In column 1 is the text describing classes held at the gym with a sub-header.
 In columns 2 and three are images reflective of the text beside them a total of six images.
-When in *xs* and *small* dispaly three images are hidden to improve the user experience.
+When in *xs* and *small* display three images are hidden to improve the user experience.

 #### Schedule
 ![image](https://user-images.githubusercontent.com/85559896/126045298-932d4c0f-60d3-4349-b6f4-02e9157bd485.png)